 Icelanders teach us!
 They thrive on an island in the North Atlantic under harsh conditions by making the most of what they have.
-They utilize hot springs, heating their cities and towns with geothermal energy.
+They utilize hot springs, heating their cities with geothermal energy.

 Hallgrims Church is the tall building in the city center.
 It is Lutheran.
 I climbed the tower.
 It was raining and quite gloomy.
 The Leif Eiriksson Hotel, where I stayed, faced the church.
 I could see it through my window.
 A statue of Leif Ericson stood in front.
-Leif was born in Iceland and was the first European to set foot in North America.
+He was born in Iceland and was the first European to set foot in North America.

 The krona is Iceland's unit of currency.
 A bottle of water costs 200 krona.

 I went out 3 times with Reykjavik Excursions.
-My first tour was the popular Golden Circle.
+My first tour was the Golden Circle.
 I saw my first geyser since Yellowstone.
 The landscape was barren!
 Snow was on the ground, and there were no trees.
 It was cold, and I appreciated my long johns.
 Iceland is fire and ice, volcanoes and glaciers.
 An arctic-like setting displayed its deadly beauty as a yellow sun skirted the horizon.

 It was cloudy the first 2 nights.
 Clouds materialized from nothing only to quickly disappear.
 I took the Northern Lights tour the third and fourth nights.
 Did I see them?
 No. Conditions were better the fourth night, cold and clear.
 Our coach parked for an hour, and everyone got off.
-There was a band of white light in the north below the Big Dipper, and our guide called it the beginning of the lights.
+There was a band of white light in the north below the Big Dipper, and our guide called it the beginning of the Lights.
 He said the raw material was there, but it lacked the final touch needed to burst into activity.
 I got my bearings.
 The North Star was high like in Alaska.
 The Summer Triangle was a surprise.
 Vega, Deneb & Altair are down in Kentucky and Tennessee this time of year.
 I marveled at Cygnus in December!
 Mars burned in Gemini, and I saw Capella, Aldebaran & the Pleiades, the classic sky visible from my parents' porch.
 I felt privileged to see the celestial sphere from different angles.
 I realized one does not go to Alaska or Iceland for a few days and see the Northern Lights in their glory.